anaiisdcm/ETL-Toutour/README.md

 ● How do you verify the data's accuracy and completeness at the source?
 > TODO: define the data cleaning process
+> Is it on the app or table ?
+> Clean before putting it in table and at reception

 ● Are there any data access limitations or security constraints?
 > Not defined for now
+> personnal data (id, name, age etc..)

 ● How frequently is the data updated or changed at the source?
-> It is updated at least every time a user signs up in the app, then loaded each time a *tour* is requested and when the *hot dog* resume given to the user
+> It is updated at least every time a user signs up in the app (every 50 users cf Niels), then loaded each time a *tour* is requested and when the *hot dog* resume given to the user
+> Reload every relevant(TBD) table before each tour 15s

 ● Will you need to deal with incremental data extraction or full data loads?
 > Not defined for now
+>

 ● What are the volume and velocity of the data (e.g., terabytes per day, real-time streams)?
 > Not defined for now
+> Check existing data for reference

 ## Designing a data pipeline: transformation

 ● What data cleansing steps are needed?
 > Remove incorrect data types given by the users (e.g strings for the User's age or number for the dog name)
+> Remove rows w/ missing IDs; Remove aberrant numbers (age, weight, ...); Incorrect format for num and mails; Users mut be adults (18);...

 ● Are there any business rules that need to be applied during transformation?
 > Not defined for now
+> RGPD

 ● Do you need to join or merge data from multiple sources?
 > Yes since each user is a source of data